Mulandii/CAT_Project_Barakamulandi/README.md

-My Asignment
-and
-My first portfolio code
+This is my Asignment of a portfolio code